vjacquet/WmcSoft/README.md

 # WmcSoft
 This project contains classes and functions I found useful.

+I try to respect the following laws, from "From Mathematics to Generic Programming", by Alexander A. STEPANOV and Daniel E. ROSE.

+- The Law of Useful Return: _A procedure should return all the potentially useful information it compute._

+- The Law of Separating Types: _Do not assume that two types are the same when they may be different._

+- The Law of Completeness: _When designing an interface, consider providing all the related procedures._

+- The Law of Interface Refinement: _Designing interfaces, like designing programs, is a multi-pass activity._

 For now, all this code is a **work in progress**.
 Comments and questions are welcome.

 ## WmcSoft.Core